top of page

 What is ananda?

-Vedanta describes experiential bliss as “reflected bliss” (pratibimbānanda) or the Self reflecting in the body/mind.
+Vedanta describes such experiential bliss as “reflected bliss” (pratibimbānanda) or the Self reflecting in the body/mind.
 The temporary happiness we gain through, for example, acquiring an object of our desire can be thought of as a “blip” or a momentary, faint reflection of our true nature.
-But we can also experience object-oriented joy when a strong wanting creates a build up of tension.
-Once the object or experience is obtained, any tension that was created before is released and as a result, we feel happy.
-We then associated this sense of satisfaction with the object that elicited it.
-In either case, our happiness is dependent on an object, person, place or experience.
+But we also experience object-oriented joy from intense wanting, which creates a build up of tension.
+Once the object or experience is obtained, any tension that was created as a result of wanting is released and we feel happy.
+Unfortunately, we associate this sense of satisfaction with the object that elicited the tension in the first place.
+In any case, we believe our happiness is dependent on an object, person, place or experience.

 In contrast to reflected bliss (pratibimbānanda), Self bliss is original bliss (bimbānanda or ātmānanda).
 Original bliss is not experienced as the sometimes giddy feeling one gets from reflected bliss.
 Instead, it’s described as limitless satisfaction knowing that whatever happens, I’m always okay.
 This is the result of gaining Self-knowledge and constantly focusing our attention on it.
 “It’s love loving itself,” as one teacher aptly puts it.